 When you do become aware that you’re in a dream, here are a few reality checks you can use to confirm that you are in fact dreaming.

-So you can express your interested in exploring consciousness while you dream, we’ve included this super cool reality check Lucid Dreamer Patch from Starseed Supply Co in our Under the Moonlight Goddess Provisions Box.
+So you can express your interested in exploring consciousness while you dream, we included this super cool reality check Lucid Dreamer Patch from Starseed Supply Co in our Under the Moonlight Goddess Provisions Box - NOW SOLD OUT.